vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 The testimony of Prabhākara

 And there is more evidence.
-An inscription of a feudatory chieftain (bh¯umipati) of Skandagupta, Prabhākara, found in Daśapura (modern Mandasor) in west ern Malwa (dating from ad 467/68), makes it probable that Govinda was gover nor of the western division of Candragupta’s empire, i.e. Malwa.
+An inscription of a feudatory chieftain (bhūmipati) of Skandagupta, Prabhākara, found in Daśapura (modern Mandasor) in west ern Malwa (dating from ad 467/68), makes it probable that Govinda was gover nor of the western division of Candragupta’s empire, i.e. Malwa.
 The Mandasor Inscription of Mālava Sam. vat 524 reports:

 There was a king that resembled the moon (candra) in the firmament of the Gupta lineage by the renowned name of Srī Candragupta; he captured the eyes of the ´ people like the rising mooṇAfter he had snatched away from (many local) princes (pati) their kingship over the earth by brilliant and powerful means, he ensnared the earth with the help of members of his own dynasty; until today it has not yet liberated itself (from these bonds).
 That Lord of the Earth (i.e. Candragupta), the majesty of whose virtues resembled that of Govinda (i.e. Kr.s.ṇa), begat a son who well-deserved the name of Govindagupta and who equaled the sons of Diti and Aditi (i.e. the Asuras and Devas).
 When kings bowed their heads to his (i.e. Govindagupta’s) lotusfeet—their splendours sinking down—even the Lord of the Gods (i.e. Indra), beset by doubts, ascended the swing of (fearful) deliberation.
 16